matiaselm/mooc-audio-app/README.md

 # MOOC audio-app

- - APK should be here but it doesn't work correctly so no point in sharing...
+ - Built APK should be here but it didn't work properly so no point in sharing...

  - [the backend](https://github.com/matiaselm/mooc-audio-api)